WiLO Networks

 Grant in 2019

-Tagore Technology is a semiconductor company established in January 2011 by a team of experienced professionals in the radio frequency (RF) and wireless technology sectors.
-The company focuses on the manufacture of radio frequency products aimed at generating integrated IC power for wireless infrastructure and high-power radios.
-Tagore Technology specializes in designing and developing power management systems, including thermal sensors, voltage references, and comparators, all offered at competitive prices.
-This approach enables customers to minimize the size and power consumption of their wireless systems.
+Tagore Technology is a semiconductor company established in January 2011 by a team of seasoned professionals in the radio frequency and wireless technology sectors.
+The company specializes in the design and manufacture of radio frequency products aimed at enhancing integrated IC power for wireless infrastructure and high-power radios.
+Its innovative platform focuses on power management systems, including thermal sensors, voltage references, and comparators.
+By offering these products at competitive prices, Tagore Technology enables customers to decrease the size and power consumption of their wireless systems, thereby improving efficiency and performance in the industry.

 Sensatek Propulsion Technology